tony-kuo/eagle/README.md

 **Usage Notes**

 Heterozygous non-reference variants (VCF: comma separated multiple alternative sequences) are given as separate entries.
 Furthermore, if they are near other variants, the sets of variant combinations will separately consider each alternative sequence.
 This may result in entries with the first 4 columns being identical.
-The user needs to use their own judgement to interpret the relative effect sizes of among duplicate variants in the set. 'compileLikelihood.py' will retain only the entry with the maximum likelihood.
+The user needs to use their own judgement to interpret the relative effect sizes of duplicate entries in the output.
+The script *compileLikelihood.py* will retain the entry with the maximum probability.